paris-saclay-cds/ramp-board/doc/create_new_challenge.rst

 Finally you should create few functions which should include:

 * get_cv() with input X (the training data) and y (test data).
-This function should define how the public dataset is to be split for crossvalidation
+This function should define how the public dataset is to be split for cross-validation

     def get_cv(X, y):
         cv = StratifiedShuffleSplit(n_splits=2, test_size=0.2, random_state=57)
         return cv.split(X, y)

-* get_train_data() and get_test_data() should return the correct sets of the
+* get_train_data() and get_test_data() should return the correct sets of the data
-data:

     def get_train_data(path='.'):
         f_name = 'train.csv'